NeutroniumCore/neutronium-vue/README.md

 > A simple Vue 2.0 Neutronium vue-cli template using Webpack.

+# Vue-cli 3 is here, so this template is now considered deprecated.

+Please use vue-cli 3 plugin:  [vue-cli-plugin-neutronium](https://github.com/NeutroniumCore/vue-cli-plugin-neutronium)

 ### Usage

 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli) for starting [Neutronium](https://github.com/NeutroniumCore/Neutronium) project